MicrosoftDocs/azure-docs/articles/cognitive-services/containers/container-image-tags.md

 Release note for `3.1.0-amd64-<locale>`:

 **Features**
 * Support [Full Display Process](../Speech-Service/speech-container-howto.md#display-model-download-on-the-custom-speech-to-text-container) and this feature is enabled by default on all listed locales.
+The size of images increases 2-5 Gb because of full display models.
+And for `en-US`, the container takes extra 150 Mb memory usage.
 * Security Upgrade.

 Note that due to the phrase lists feature, the size of this container image has increased.